 In addition to the Criminal Background Investigation, many health care agencies require results of a urine drug screen test (negative result) prior to the beginning of your clinical experience.
-This can be done at any place of your choosing (cost for this test vary greatly).
-The screen must include the following drugs: Amphetamines, Benzodiazepines, Methadone, Phencycline, THC (Marijuana), Barbiturates, Cocaine, Opiates and Propoxyphene.
+This should be obtained at the Wayne State University Campus Health Center.
+The screen must include the following drugs: Amphetamines, Benzodiazepines, Methadone, Phencycline, THC (Marijuana), Barbiturates, Cocaine and Opiates.